manuel-pereira/comments1/README.md

 # comments1

-The current Repository is just for blog Comments (via issues)
+The current Repository is just for blog Comments (via github issues)